2 Different Types of Eagles in Tennessee

 • Bald eagles build large nests, called aeries, in tall trees near water sources.

-• These types of eagles in Tennessee are often found along the state’s many rivers and lakes, as well as along the coast of the Gulf of Mexico.
+• These types of eagles are often found in Tennessee along the state’s many rivers and lakes and along the Gulf of Mexico coast.

-• The bald eagle population in Tennessee has increased in recent years due to conservation efforts, and the species is now considered a common resident throughout the state.
+• Due to conservation efforts, the bald eagle population in Tennessee has increased in recent years, and the species is now considered a common resident throughout the state.

 • Bald eagles are highly adaptable and can tolerate various habitats, from remote wilderness to suburban and urban areas.